LukeAFullard/SIVO_dev/examples/mysite/title_page/subpage/air/issues/md/importance.md

 <h2>It can bother people</h2>
 Beyond serious health impacts, air pollution can also be a real nuisance for the region’s communities.

 Odour, smoke, and other discharges to air can make it unpleasant to do outdoor activities such as gardening, barbequing, and playing in the backyard.
-It can also discourage us from hanging washing on the line and opening doors and windows on hot days.  es are between five times smaller (for PM<sub>10</sub>) and 20 to 28 times smaller (for PM<sub>2.5</sub>) than a single strand of human hair (which is approximately 50-70 µm across).
+It can also discourage us from hanging washing on the line and opening doors and windows on hot days.

   </div>
 </details>